peterkhe1999/CheatSheet/OSEP/README.md

 [Symantec Corporation](https://sitereview.bluecoat.com/)

-When our payload tries to connect back to the C2 server, it must detect local proxy settings, and implement those settings instead of trying to connect to the given domain directly.
+When our payload tries to connect back to the C2 server, it must detect and implement local proxy settings, instead of trying to connect to the given domain directly.

 => Meterpreter's HTTP/S payload is proxy-aware (thanks to the InternetSetOptionA API).

 Ensure that the domain and URL are clean and that our C2 server is safely **categorized** as defined by our client's policy rules.

-If the client has deployed a URL verification or categorization system, we should factor their policy settings into our bypass strategy.

-If our C2 server domain is uncategorized, we should follow the prompts to categorize it according to the company's allowed use policy, since an unnamed domain will likely be flagged.
+If our C2 server domain is uncategorized, follow the prompts to categorize it according to the company's allowed use policy, since an unnamed domain will likely be flagged.

 Grab a seemingly-safe domain by hosting our C2 in a **cloud service or Content Delivery Network (CDN)**, which auto-assigns a generic domain.
 E.g., `cloudfront.net`, `wordpress.com`, or `azurewebsites.net`.
 These types of domains are often auto-allowed since they are used by legitimate websites and hosting services.

 Consider the traces our C2 session will leave in the proxy logs.
-E.g., Instead of simply generating custom TCP traffic on ports 80 or 443, our session should **conform to HTTP protocol standards**.
+Instead of simply generating custom TCP traffic on ports 80 or 443, our session should **conform to HTTP protocol standards**.

 => Many framework payloads, including Metasploit's Meterpreter, follow the standards as they use HTTP APIs like HttpOpenRequestA.

 Set our **User-Agent** to a browser type that is permitted by the organization.
-E.g., if the organization uses Microsoft Windows with Edge, we should set it accordingly.
+E.g., Microsoft Windows with Edge.
 A User-Agent for Chrome running on macOS will likely raise suspicion or might be blocked.

 To determine an allowed User-Agent string, consider social engineering or sniff HTTP packets from our internal point of presence.